stormmind-ch/report/chapters/ch3_methodology/sub2_deep_learning_experiments.typ

 #import "../../abbr-impl.typ"
 #import "../../abbr.typ"

 The goal of the experiments was to identify the most suitable deep learning architecture for predicting storm damage events based on weather-related input features.
-We evaluated different types of neural networks, beginning with a baseline #abbr.l[FNN], and compared their performance on a held-out test set.
+We evaluated different types of neural networks, beginning with a baseline #abbr.a[FNN], and compared their performance on a held-out test set.
 The result of the different models are discussed in @results-ai.

 *Datasets*

 As shown in @datasets_split, the dataset was split temporally into a training set and a hold-out test set in order to simulate realistic forecasting scenarios and to prevent information leakage.
 The training set spans the years 1972–2013, while the test set covers the period from 2013 to 2023.

-All features were normalized using Z-score normalization, defined as $Z = (X - mu) / sigma$ @StandardScore2025.
+All features were normalized using Z-score normalization, defined as $Z = (X - mu) / sigma$ @StandardScore2025, where $X$ denotes the value to be normalized.
 The mean $mu$ and standard deviation $sigma$ were computed from the training set only, and these values were reused to normalize the test set.
 This ensures that no information from the test set leaks into the training or validation stages.

 #figure(
   table(